KlaudiaMatysiak/1MP-Matysiak/README.md

 * [Google Fonts](https://fonts.google.com/) - I chose to use two google fonts.
 Playfair Display Font for the headers and titles, and Roboto Font for the paragraphs and contact form.
 * [Balsamiq](https://balsamiq.com/) - I used Balsamiq to make Desktop and Mobile Wireframes.
 * [Hover:CSS](https://ianlunn.github.io/Hover/) - I used Hover:CSS to add Float transition.
 * [Fancybox](https://fancyapps.com/docs/ui/fancybox/plugins/image/) - I used Fancybox to enlarge images on the portfolio page.
-That way gallery is more appealing to the users.
+This way gallery is more appealing to the users.

 # Credits
 ## Images